 An updated inventory is currently in use to model air quality forecasts over the National Capital Region; including particulate source apportionment on an hourly basis (updated everyday at 8PM, IST).

-So, can we quantify pollution sources in Delhi?
+So, can we quantify polluting sources in Delhi?

-This is not an easy question to answer, but the fact remains that we have an idea based on these ambient sampling and dispersion modelling based studies, and all of them point to a certain range.
+This is not an easy question to answer, but the fact remains that we have an idea based on these ambient sampling and dispersion modelling based studies conducted in Delhi since 1990, and all of them point to same ranges of contributions summarized in this review journal article and in the infographic below.

 - Delhi Air Quality Information